mstachowsky/Klein-Clientside/README.md

 `This is **bold** and this is *italic* and this is ***both***`

 - Three backticks (\`) will enclose inline code.
 This puts the code directly into the line.
 This can be used instead of the !code directive if you wish.

+- Inline links are enclosed with three square brackets `[[[` and end with three closing square brackets `]]]`.
+An inline link is broken into two components: the address and the text.
+The two components are separated by three colons: `:::`.
+An inline link therefore looks like this: `This is text [[[https://ww.google.ca:::this is a link to google]]] and this is more text```.